Degrees & Programs

 Bachelor of Science in Wildlife, Sustainability, and Ecosystem Sciences - Sustainability Studies

-The Sustainability Studies option is an area of study focusing on providing for the needs of today’s society, while ensuring that the needs of future generations can also be met.
-It recognizes that a long-term, viable society must be environmentally, economically, and socially sustainable.
-Sustainability is a multidisciplinary field of study that provides students not only with a strong scientific background in the environmental sciences, but with extensive understanding of other fields necessary for implementing sustainable practices, such as food science, economics, sociology, and communications.
-Graduates emerge from the program equipped for careers in both the public sector and private industry, ready to help society adapt to the environmental challenges facing us all.
+The Sustainability Studies concentration is a multidisciplinary field of study that provides students not only with a strong scientific background in the environmental sciences, but with extensive understanding of other fields necessary for implementing sustainable practices, such as food science, economics, sociology, and communications.

-Bachelor of Science in Wildlife, Sustainability, and Ecosystem Sciences - Plant Ecology
+Bachelor of Science in Wildlife, Sustainability, and Ecosystem Sciences - Rangeland Ecology and Crop Science

-Formerly the degree in Range Management, Plant Ecology option encompasses such disciplines as range science and restoration ecology, and focuses on management of plant communities in range, forest, and other wildland systems.
-The strong scientific background prepares the student for working on private and public land systems, while incorporating multiple uses such as wildlife management, livestock grazing, recreation, and wildland preservation.
-Graduates in this field are qualified for careers on both private ranches as well as agencies such as the US Forest Service and US Bureau of Land Management.
+The Rangeland Ecology and Crop Science option encompasses such disciplines as range science, restoration ecology, and agronomy.
+It focuses on management of plant communities in range, forest, and other wildland systems, or the management of domesticated crops.
+Students receive personalized counseling on the specific courses to take to accomplish their academic and career goals.
+The strong scientific background prepares the student for working on private and public land systems, while incorporating multiple uses such as crop production, wildlife management, livestock grazing, recreation, and wildland preservation.

 Bachelor of Science in Wildlife, Sustainability, and Ecosystem Sciences - Soil Science

-Bachelor of Science in Environmental Science - Environmental Agriculture
+Bachelor of Science in Environmental Science – Environmental Science: Water, and Land Quality

-Bachelor of Science Degree in Environmental Science - Environmental Geoscience
+Bachelor of Science in Environmental Science – Environmental Management and GIS

-Bachelor of Science Degree in Environmental Science - Policy and Leadership
+Bachelor of Science in Environmental Science – Environmental Policy